Frequently Asked Questions

 The council’s responsibility ends at the beach.
 Medina County Park District is the owner of the lake and is responsible for monitoring and improving the water quality.

 How can I be a good neighbor to the lake?

 All residents of Chippewa Lake and Gloria Glens are encouraged to be mindful of the lawn-care products we use.
-We highly discourage the use of pre-emergent and glyphosphate-based weed killers and chemical fertilizers.
-Most importantly, do not dispose of any pollutants in the storm drains and sewers.
+We highly discourage the use of pre-emergent and glyphosphate-based weed killers, phosphorus fertilizers, dishwashing detergents, deck cleaners, etc. Most importantly, do not dispose of any pollutants in the storm drains and sewers.
 Visit our resources page for other tips.

 Why should we avoid toxins created by harmful algae blooms (HAB)?
 What are the potential consequences to people and pets?